NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Create-Cross-Platform-Packages.md

 		</metadata>
 	</package>

-Especially for packages that are build for public consumption, it is a good practice to update the metadata tags making it easier for others to find the package and understand what it does and how to use it.
+Especially for packages that are built for public consumption, it is a good practice to update the metadata tags making it easier for others to find the package and understand what it does and how to use it.

 <div class="block-callout-warning">
 	<strong>Note</strong><br>